For a "Community Stories" project created with a template and including an investment of $15,000.

 - Allow DMC to select up to five digital images from the online project, including the main image, to promote the project or DMC, including on social media.

-The CMH, which administers DMC, is responsible for the following:
+The Canadian Museum of History (CMH), which administers Digital Museums Canada (DMC), is responsible for the following:

 - Maintain the DMC website and search functionalities to provide access to its content.

-- Provide the participant with access to the Community Stories authoring tool and a user guide to develop the online exhibit.
+- Provide the participant with access to the Community Stories authoring tool and a user guide to develop the online project.

 - Provide ongoing support to the participant during the use of the authoring tool.